Homepage > Education and Learning > Schools > Find a School > School Search

 • Additional visits are arranged for vulnerable pupils or those with a high level of need.

 • Staff are always willing to meet with parents prior to their child joining the school.
-This may be the class teacher, Inclusion Lead or your pupil’s Phase Lead
+This may be the class teacher, Inclusion Lead or your pupil’s Teacher

 For Year 5 pupils with an Education Health Care Plan, the Annual Review will focus on beginning the process of looking at secondary school choice, with parents and pupils.